orellanauser/NLSUpdate/README.md

 NLSUpdate

 Purpose
+- An app specifically for Newland Android 11+ devices.
-- Minimal Android app that triggers a Newland system update when a specific firmware file exists.
+- A minimal Android app that triggers a Newland system update when a specific firmware file exists.
+- The OTA.zip must be a Newland Market firmware version.

 Behavior
-- On launch, checks for OTA.zip on /storage/emulated/0/Documents or /storage/emulated/0/Download
+- On launch, checks for the OTA.zip in /storage/emulated/0/Documents or /storage/emulated/0/Download
-- If the file exists, sends broadcast:
+- If the file exists, sends a broadcast with:
   - action: nlscan.action.RUN_SYSTEM_UPDATE
   - extra: file_path = absolute path to the OTA.zip
 - Finishes immediately after attempting to send.
-If the file is not present, it exits without sending.
+If the file is not present, the app exits without sending the broadcast.

 Build requirements
 - JDK 11